mariohernandez/mariohernandezio/src/blog/vitejs.md

 * We installed a series of packages related to ESLint and Stylelint.
 * `vite-plugin-checker` is a plugin that can run TypeScript, VLS, vue-tsc, ESLint, and Stylelint in worker thread.
-* We imported `vite-plugin-checker` and also created a new plugin with two checks, one for ESLint and the other for Stylelint.
+* We imported `vite-plugin-checker` and created a new plugin with two checks, one for ESLint and the other for Stylelint.
-* By default the new checks will run when we execute `npm run build`, but we also added them as individual commands so we can run them on demand.
+* By default, the new checks will run when we execute `npm run build`, but we also added them as individual commands so we can run them on demand.

 ### Configure rules for ESLint and Stylelint